buggins/coolreader/README.md

 Android Build Instructions
 --------------------------

-Use Android Studio - open android/app as Android Studio project
+Use Android Studio - open subdirectory "android" as Android Studio project

 Ensure that you have Android SDK and NDK installed